Why learn more about Food Chemistry?

 In all honesty, probably not!
 This course focuses on the basics.
 However, if your chemistry expertise is focused on the field of inorganic chemistry there’s a chance the later sections focusing on food application may be of interest.

-A lot (not all) of this content is also published on our main website.
+Some of the course content is also published on our main website.
 However, it is spread over several individual articles.
 You will have to piece them together in the right order.
 The advantage of taking this course is that we bring it all together for a more holistic overview.
-Also, we have quizzes to help you test your knowledge!
+Also, we added a bunch of new content, quizzes, and a fun project to really help you understand what you learn.

 You will not receive an official certificate of this course.
 As such, you are free to take the quizzes or not.
 We believe those quizzes really help to understand the material and prevent you from skimming through.